selvinfehric/translation-tool/README.md

     node translation-tool.js --input ../project1/resources/locales.json --output ../project1/resources/locales-new.json --source ../project1/src/
 ```

-If your *translation-tool* folder is in the same folder as your *project1* folder, then this command will trigger search inside *src* directory of your *project1* for all keys located in *resources/locales.json* and generate a new file called *resources/locales-new.json* as a result.
+If your *translation-tool* folder is in the same folder as your *project1* folder, then this command will trigger search inside *src* directory of your *project1* for all languages and keys located in *resources/locales.json* and generate a new file called *resources/locales-new.json* as a result.

 ## Configuration